moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 Location: T    Required: Optional   Json Type: String

 A string defining the dominant language of the track.
-The string MUST be one of the standard Tags for Identifying Languages as defined by [LANG].
+The string MUST be one of the standard Tags for Identifying Languages as defined by {{LANG}}.

 ## Catalog Patch {#patch}
 A catalog update might contain incremental changes.
 This is a useful property if many tracks may be initially declared but then there are small changes to a subset of tracks.
 The producer can issue a patch to describe these small changes.
 Changes are described incrementally, meaning that a patch can itself modify a prior patch.
-Patching leverages JSON PATCH [JSON-PATCH] to modify the catalog.
+Patching leverages JSON PATCH {{JSON-PATCH}} to modify the catalog.
 JSON Patch is a format for expressing a sequence of operations to apply to a target JSON document.

 The following rules MUST be followed in processing patches:

-* The target JSON to be modified is the JSON document described by the preceding [MOQTransport] Object in the Catalog track, post any patching that may have been applied to that Object.
+* The target JSON to be modified is the JSON document described by the preceding
+{{MOQTransport}} Object in the Catalog track, post any patching that may have been applied to that Object.
 * A Catalog Patch is identified by having a single array at the root level, holding a series of JSON objects, each object representing a single operation